 The agency a lender hires to recover loans that have not been paid.
 If you skip your loan payments, you may get a lot of calls from a collection agency.
 They specialize in the collection of delinquent or defaulted loans.

 A single, new loan that borrowers take out to replace their existing student loans.
 Consolidation loans make it easier to keep track of all your payments by reducing the amount of loans you have.
 You can't consolidate federal loans with private loans unless you consolidate with a private lender—which eliminates all of your federal student loan benefits.
-You may consolidate different private loans together, but there aren't many lenders willing to do this.
+You may consolidate different private loans together.

 An estimate of all the educational costs your school thinks you'll need while you're there.
 This includes tuition and fees, as well as other expenses including room and board, health insurance, books, and transportation.